 - What can a guest tell you when they leave the restaurant?

-- Why a guest will not forget to share the experience with friends?
+- Why will a guest have reason to share the experience with friends?

 - What can be done to make it easier for guests to talk about us?